DancinDinoo/Sentinel-Helper-Monkey/README.md

 3. Click "Load unpacked" and select the extension folder: `d:/Work/Code & Scripts/Sentinel Extension`.
 4. Navigate to `https://portal.azure.com` → Microsoft Sentinel → Analytics.
 5. Open an analytic rule and hover the query box; the "Copy KQL" button should appear in the top-right of the query container.

-**Manual inject**
-- Click the extension action button in the toolbar to run a one-shot scan in all frames.
-This forces the detector to attach buttons when the portal's dynamic UI prevents automatic attachment.

 **Troubleshooting & Tips**
 - If you don't see the button: reload the extension page (`edge://extensions`/`chrome://extensions` → Reload) and then reload the portal page (`F5`).